GhalaMansour/Group9/README.md

 # Tahbeer App Documentation

 Welcome to the Tahbeer app documentation!
 Tahbeer is your comprehensive solution for Quran recitation and memorization.
+It is designed to enhance the accuracy of Qur'an recitation and improve the learning experience.

 For detailed information and to explore the various features of the app, please visit the following link: